tim-day-387/machine-learning-demo/README.md

 This program is intended to demonstrate a simple form of machine learning.
 The user is able to utilize a GUI in order to load data from a file, visualize/summarize the data, compare various machine learning models, and finally select a model in order to train it to categorize data.

 # Testing
 A file "TestData.csv" was included for the purposes of testing.
-The data represents 30,000 randomly generated quadratic equations of the form Ax^2 + Bx + C = 0.
-The labels indicate which interval the positive root of this equation falls, found by the equation: (-B + sqrt((B^2) - 4AC) / 2A).
+The data represents 30,000 randomly generated quadratic equations of the form:

+Ax&sup2; + Bx + C = 0.

+The labels indicate which interval the positive root (i.e. the larger root) of this equation falls, found by the equation:

+x = ((B&sup2; - 4AC)<sup>1/2</sup> - B) / 2A.

 The file must first be loaded into the software.
 Insert the follow text into the appropriate text boxes and click Load File:

 TestData.csv -----> File Path
 ['A', 'B', 'C', 'Positive_Root'] -----> Header

 Now the data has been loaded.
 Now, you may display various charts and data summarizations using the dropdown menus and the Display and Graph buttons.